markdecl/English-Vocab-Project/README.md

    * Example sentences
    * Dictionary definitions
    * First letter of the word
-* Colour-coded design for easier reading
+* Colour-coded design for easy reading

 ## Tools and technologies used:
 * Python 3.7